JainamBheda/Hangman-Game/README.md

 # Hangman Game

-### Site is live at https://jainambheda.github.io/Hangman-Game/
+### Game is live at https://jainambheda.github.io/Hangman-Game/

 This project is a simple implementation of the traditional Hangman game.
 The objective of the game is to guess a hidden word by suggesting letters within a certain number of guesses.
 Each correct letter is revealed in the word, while each incorrect guess results in a part of the hangman being drawn.
 The game ends when the player either guesses the word correctly or the hangman is fully drawn.